Photo courtesy of The Interior Archive Stefano Scata/Trunk Archive

 Plants need the sun, but our skin needs less of it.
 A chic hat and mineral sunscreen that sinks in like magic are nonnegotiables for any gardener.

-Handwoven by artisans in Mexico, this straw fedora will be your best friend come summer—wear it to the beach, the farmers’ market, wherever.
+Handwoven by artisans in Mexico, this straw hat will be your best friend come summer—wear it to the beach, the farmers’ market, wherever.
 We’re particularly fond of the extra-wide brim, which is chic and provides solid sun protection (UPF 50!).

 This hydrating light SPF 50 cream smooths right into skin, and it’s brilliant for face or body.
 Titanium dioxide and zinc oxide block both UVA and UVB rays, while shea butter, aloe, rose hip, and calendula nourish skin.